Choosing the Right Platform to Sell Your Photography

 SmugMug is the better choice if you want a simple solution that doesn’t require technical skills.
 You can easily build yourself a professional-looking website using their drag and drop builder.
 Plus, you can easily set your pricing in one place and then each new photo you upload is immediately available for sale.
 You can also change your pricing anytime and apply it to all existing photos for sale.

-WooCommerce is ideal if you want to create a highly customized experience, have better SEO, marketing tools and the flexibility to choose where to source your prints, but requires a steep learning curve to do yourself, or the cost of hiring a designer to build it for you.
+WooCommerce is ideal if you want to create a highly customized experience, have better SEO, marketing tools, the flexibility to choose where to source your prints, and the ability to build an online booking, purchase and payment system for services such as a photography workshop, tuition or photoshoots.
+However, it requires a steep learning curve to do yourself, or the cost of hiring a designer to build it for you.

 Control and Flexibility